River Raid: Retrospective reviews

 Both Weiss and Buchanan stated that it was one of the best games for the Atari 2600.
 In their list of the top 25 Atari 2600 games, Stuart Hunt and Darran Jones from Retro Gamer magazine ranked River Raid third, stating it was the best of the shooter games on the 2600, noting "smooth scrolling and surprisingly detailed scenery".
-Other publications have included River Raid in their best video games of all time lists; such as Flux (1995) and Next Generation (1996) who highlighted the game's "seemingly infinite scenery" and its level design respectively.
+Other publications have included River Raid in their best video games of all time lists, such as Flux (1995) and Next Generation (1996), that highlighted the game's "seemingly infinite scenery" and its level design respectively.
 Mat Allen of Retro Gamer placed River Raid, along with Kaboom!
-(1981), Pitfall II: Lost Caverns (1984), Ghostbusters (1984), Little Computer People (1985) and Alter Ego (1986), among the best games from Activision's classic period.
+(1981), Pitfall II: Lost Caverns (1984), Ghostbusters (1984), Little Computer People (1985) and Alter Ego (1986), among the best games from Activision's classic era.

 For ports, the reviewers in Zzap!64 commented on the C64 version as having simple graphics and being "a little repetitive" by 1987 standards, though it was still deemed better than contemporary offerings like Xevious, Aftermath and Terra Cognita.
 Chris Hayward of Commodore Force covered the game in 1993 in an overview of shoot 'em ups for the computer.
 He described the game as having awful graphics and sound, summarizing it as a "trip down memory lane for the infirm".
-Weiss found the Atari 5200's controls "a little loosey goosey" and the ColecoVision faster-paced than other versions but with a slight delay in controls, declaring both games "great nevertheless"; he wrote that the Intellivision port had poor controls and was the worst of the four console ports.
+Weiss found the Atari 5200's controls "a little loosey goosey" and the ColecoVision faster-paced than other versions, but with a slight delay in controls, declaring both games "great nevertheless".
+He wrote that the Intellivision port had poor controls and was the worst of the four console ports.
 Writing for AllGame, he found that what was "revolutionary" about River Raid—the sound and graphics for the Atari 2600—appeared dated on the ColecoVision.